codee-com/open-catalog/Checks/PWR037/README.md

 ```

 > [!IMPORTANT]
-> While higher-precision calculations may come with a slight performance cost,
+> In this context, higher-precision calculations are not merely a performance
+> overhead.
+Instead, they address an invalid optimization that compromises the
-> they help ensure the accuracy and reliability of the code.
-Instead, if the
+> accuracy and reliability of the code.
+If lower-precision calculations are
-> intended choice is to use the lower-precision calculation, adjust the data
+> genuinely intended for performance reasons, adjust the variable's data type
-> type of the variable to ensure it matches the called function.
+> to ensure it matches the called function.

 ### Related resources